Embiggenerd/dockerizedGoTodos/README.md

 ## In Detail
 * Input some details to register.
 Email is unique.
 * Login, hit the submit button.
-You can delete todos.
+You can edit, delete todos
+* When uses are authenticated by a hex token, not user ID.
+* On login, a new random hex value is created, and kept in a session table along with user ID
+* To authenticate, middleware gets userid by looking up hex token in cookie
+* Hex token is refreshed every login for security, old sessions erased for space
+* This makes man in the middle attacks more difficult

 ## Visit App